ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 | --- | --- | --- |
 | 15:0 | TIMESTAMP | Upper 16 bits of the 32-bit microsecond timestamp |

-This register is a 32-bit microsecond timestamp which starts counting up as soon as the iSensor-SPI-Buffer firmware finishes initialization.
+These combined registers form a 32-bit microsecond timestamp which starts counting up as soon as the iSensor-SPI-Buffer firmware finishes initialization and enters its cyclic executive loop.

-When a PPS input is enabled using the command register PPS_ENABLE, and a PPS pin is assigned in DIO_INPUT_CONFIG, this timestamp will reset to 0 every time a PPS pulse is received.
-This PPS functionality allows the iSensor-SPI-Buffer firmware to track the "wall" time with microsecond accuracy.
+When a pulse per second (PPS) input is enabled using the PPS_ENABLE command, and a PPS pin is assigned in DIO_INPUT_CONFIG, this microsecond timestamp will reset to 0 every time a PPS pulse is received.
+This PPS functionality allows the iSensor-SPI-Buffer firmware to track the "wall" time with microsecond accuracy and high long term stability (from PPS clock).
 Since the microsecond timestamp is reset every second, any error accumulation (due to 20ppm crystal) should be minimal.

 The plot below shows the UTC_TIME_LWR and TIMESTAMP_UPR register with a 1Hz PPS signal applied.
-Each time a PPS edge is recieved, the TIMESTAMP_UPR (and lower, not shown) are reset to 0, and the UTC_TIME_LWR register increments.
+Each time a PPS edge is received, the TIMESTAMP_UPR (and lower, not shown) are reset to 0, and the UTC_TIME_LWR register increments.

 ![Timestamp Plot](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/PPS_Timestamp.png)

 If the PPS signal is lost, the internal microsecond timer will continue counting up, and the STATUS PPS Unlock bit will set.
+This allows a master device to continue tracking sample timestamps for a significant time even if the PPS signal is lost.
 The plot below shows that behavior.

 ![PPS Unlock Plot](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/PPS_Unlock.png)